 This Edwardian amethyst and pearl antique pin casts the golden and violet hues of a stunning sunset.
 The circular 14k yellow gold base of this antique brooch is open in the center like a wreath.
 Nine square faceted mixed cut amethysts encircle this Edwardian brooch.
 Triangular wedges alternate between the amethysts for a unique collection of geometric elements.
 Each wedge is studded with a duo of cream and silvery white half pearls.
 A total of eighteen pearls accentuate this Edwardian amethyst antique pin.
 Circa 1910.

-This fabulous Edwardian platinum and diamond dinner ring shines like the brightest stars in a moonlit sky.
-The platinum band of this antique dinner ring is highlighted by a GIA certified K-colored, SI1-clarity old European cut diamond.
+This fabulous Edwardian antique ring shines like the brightest stars in a moonlit sky.
+The platinum band is highlighted by a GIA certified old European cut diamond.
 This 1.31-carat diamond is accented with a collection of 62 round single and rectangular table cut diamonds.
-The total diamond weight of this Edwardian dinner ring is 1.94 carats.
+The total diamond weight of this antique engagement ring is 1.94 carats.
 The curved design of the setting hugs the top of the finger for a fabulous fit.
+Antique rings like this one also make special anniversary gifts.
 Circa 1910.
 From the Topazery Tara Collection.

 The raised dome setting of this Edwardian antique filigree diamond engagement ring is highlighted by a floral design.
 The iridium-platinum setting of this antique engagement ring combines floral filigree cutwork and open-weave carving for a visually stunning display.
 An old European cut diamond is set at the top of this Edwardian engagement ring's dome.
 This J colored, SI1 clarity diamond weighs 0.468 carats.
 Two round single cut diamonds flank the center stone for a total diamond weight of 0.488 carats.
 Circa 1915.